 - Spalled concrete that flakes off in thin horizontal pieces should be patched immediately.
 Much like peeling paint, spalling concrete tends to introduce moisture and lead to more spalling.
 A concrete resurfacer that pours on and spreads out with a squeegee, trowel, or broom is the best way to repair these large, shallow areas.

 - Consider covering your patio.
-Solid roofing or canopies that prevent moisture from gathering on the patio not only minimize damage to the concrete, but they also help you enjoy your patio in the off-season.
+Solid roofing or canopies that prevent moisture from gathering on the patio not only minimize damage to the concrete, but also help you enjoy your patio in the off-season.